Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 ---

-Now, this does come with all of the usual benefits of a Costco membership, so it’s not a complete waste, but it doesn’t really factor into taking the service itself at its own value.
+Now, this does come with all of the usual benefits of their membership, so it’s not a complete waste, but it doesn’t really factor into taking the service itself at its own value.

-So in the grand scheme of things, assuming you use our affiliate code for access to the above prices, even Aura’s Ultra membership doesn’t cost much more.
+So in the grand scheme of things, assuming you use our Aura promo code for access to the above prices, even Aura’s Ultra membership doesn’t cost much more.
 It’s also significantly better in every conceivable regard and, here’s the kicker, has one of the best family plans on the market.

 As you can see, Aura’s family plan costs an additional $6 extra over the individual plan.